GiovaniDamian/GiovaniDamian/README.md

 ### Hi, My name is Giovani and this is my repository:

-- 🔭 I'm currently working as volunteering
+- 📍 I'm living in Balneário Camburiú
+- 🔭 I have experience in management and business
 - 📚 I'm currently study to be web programer
 - 😄 Pronouns: he / him